On the achievability of blind source separation for high-dimensional nonlinear source mixtures: Introduction

-Approaches using a nonlinear multilayer neural network satisfy Requirement 1 when the number of neurons in each layer is sufficient (c.f., universality (Hornik et al., 1989; Barron, 1993)); moreover, learning algorithms that satisfy Requirements 3 and 4 are also known (Dayan et al., 1995; Friston, 2008; Friston et al., 2008).
+Approaches using a nonlinear multilayer neural network satisfy Requirement 1 when the number of neurons in each layer is sufficient (c.f., universality (Cybenko, 1989; Hornik et al., 1989; Barron, 1993)); moreover, learning algorithms that satisfy Requirements 3 and 4 are also known (Dayan et al., 1995; Friston, 2008; Friston et al., 2008).
 However, reliable identification of the true hidden sources is still necessary, because the encoder can have infinitely many spurious solutions if its representation capacity is too large (i.e., if Requirement 2 is violated).
-As previously indicated, to the best of our knowledge, there is no theoretical proof that confirms a solution for a nonlinear BSS problem (Hyvarinen \& Pajunen, 1999; Jutten \& Karhunen, 2004); except for some examples with low-dimensional inputs or cases wherein temporal information---such that each independent source has its own dynamics---is available (Hyvarinen \& Morioka, 2016; Hyvarinen \& Morioka, 2017; Khemakhem et al., 2020).
+As previously indicated, to the best of our knowledge, there is no theoretical proof that confirms a solution for a nonlinear BSS problem (Hyvarinen \& Pajunen, 1999; Jutten \& Karhunen, 2004), except for some cases wherein temporal information---such that each independent source has its own dynamics---is available (Hyvarinen \& Morioka, 2016; Hyvarinen \& Morioka, 2017; Khemakhem et al., 2020).
 Moreover, even when Requirement 2 is satisfied, there is no guarantee that a learning algorithm will converge to the true hidden source representation, because it might be trapped in a local minimum wherein outputs are still not independent of each other.
 Thus, for a nonlinear BSS problem, it is of paramount importance to simplify the parameter space of the inverse model in order to remove spurious solutions and prevent the learning algorithm from attaining a local minimum (to satisfy Requirements 2 and 5) while retaining its capacity to represent the actual solution (Requirement 1).
-Hence, in this work, we apply a linear approach to solving a nonlinear BSS problem in order to ensure Requirements 2 and 5.
-We demonstrate that the cascade of PCA and ICA can reliably identify a good approximation of the inverse of nonlinear generative processes asymptotically when source and input dimensionalities are sufficiently large (thus satisfying Requirements 1--5).
+Hence, in this work, we apply a linear approach to solving a nonlinear BSS problem in order to ensure Requirements 2 and 5 are satisfied.
+We demonstrate that the cascade of PCA and ICA can reliably identify a good approximation of the inverse of nonlinear generative processes asymptotically under the condition where the source dimensionality is large and the input dimensionality is sufficiently larger than the source dimensionality (thus satisfying Requirements 1--5).
+Although such a condition is different from the case typically considered by earlier works---where the sources and inputs have the same dimensionality---the condition we consider turns out to be apt for the mathematical justification of the achievability of the nonlinear BSS.